Leah’s ProducTea

 1

-In product, we have regardless of our level an important ally matching us from engineering.
-As a Product Manager, it’s an Engineering Manager, as a VP of Product it might be the VP of Engineering or CTO, and so forth.
+In product, regardless of our level, we have an important ally matching us from engineering.
+As a Product Manager, it’s an Engineering Manager; as a VP of Product, it might be the VP of Engineering or CTO.

-And the conversations we traditionally used to have were always “how many features should we develop in this sprint vs how much tech debt?”
+The conversations we traditionally used to have were always “How many features should we develop in this sprint vs how much tech debt?”

 Leah’s ProducTea Newsletter is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.